 Angela Pennington is head of inventory management for Classic Party Rentals, the nation's leading full service event rental company.
 Angela oversees Classic's nationwide inventory operations and purchasing.
 Prior to Classic, Angela was manager, commercial relations for Blackboard Inc., an e-education enterprise software applications and services company.
 As manager of commercial relations, she negotiated and implemented new commercial license partnerships.
 Angela also has several years of experience in sales and marketing with Fortune 500 companies and direct line management activities.
 She holds an MBA from UCLA Anderson and an undergraduate degree in economics from The University of North Carolina, Chapel Hill.
 Angela was also a member of The Applied Management Research (AMR) team at UCLA Anderson that worked closely with the Price Center to develop the judging criteria for the inaugural Global Salon Beauty Awards program that was held in London in 2004, and served as a judge for the 2006 program in Barcelona.

-Matt Schwab, since co-founding Karlin Real Estate in 2008, has overseen $75 million in opportunistic acquisitions in office, multi-family, and residential assets, in addition to the purchases of the associated, secured debt.
-Using his experience from over $600 million in career acquisitions, Mr. Schwab has aggressively built Karlin Real Estate's presence in the real estate and restructuring investment communities.
-He has moderated and served on a number of panels, including the Distressed Investing Annual Conference in New York City and the Lido Family Office Wealth Conference.
-Mr. Schwab currently sits on the Board of Advisors for the Price Center for Entrepreneurial Studies at UCLA Anderson, the board of the Association for Corporate Growth, and is a member of the American Bankruptcy Institute and the Turnaround Manager's Association.
-Mr. Schwab is a graduate of the University of California, Santa Barbara (B.S. in Economics), UCLA Anderson (MBA), and is a licensed California Real Estate Broker.
+Matt Schwab, since founding Karlin Real Estate in 2008, Matthew Schwab has overseen over $500 million in opportunistic acquisitions and financings of office, multi-family, and retail assets, and the purchases of the associated, secured debt.
+Using his experience from over one billion dollars in career acquisitions, Mr. Schwab has aggressively built the company's presence in the real estate and restructuring investment community.
+He has moderated and served on a number of panels, including the 2012 PERE Global Investor Forum in Los Angeles and the IMN Opportunity Fund Winter Conference in Laguna Beach.
+Currently, he sits on the Board of Advisors for the Ziman Center for Real Estate and the Price Center for Entrepreneurial Studies both located at the Anderson School of Business at UCLA.
+He is also a member of the American Bankruptcy Institute and the Turnaround Manager's Association.
+Mr. Schwab is a graduate of the University of California, Santa Barbara (B.S. in Economics) and the Anderson School at UCLA (M.B.A.).

 Peter E. Schwab is the former chairman & chief executive officer of Wells Fargo Capital Finance.
 Peter had been with the company since 1982 and spent 38 years in the asset based lending industry before returning in 2010.
 Before Wells Fargo Foothill, Mr. Schwab was Vice President/Business Development of Barclays American/Business Credit, and prior to that was employed at the National Acceptance Company of California.
 Mr. Schwab has served as the Chairman and the President of Finance of the Commercial Finance Association and was a member of the Southern California Finance Conference and held the position of Secretary.
 Mr. Schwab also serves on the Board of Directors of The School of Business, California State University, Northridge.
 A native of Los Angeles, Mr. Schwab earned his Bachelor of Science degree from California State University at Northridge and his Master's degree from California State University at Los Angeles.